 In January 2015, the risk of inflation remaining below the target in the mid-term inclined the Council to launch the long awaited sovereign bond purchase programme.
-The Council announced that it will buy EUR 60bn assets monthly (including BNP Paribas Bank Polska SA | Board of Executives' Report on Business Activity of BNP Paribas Bank Polska SA in 2014 the assets bought under the asset purchase programme launched in September).
-The programme should remain in place until September 2016 at least and should expand the eurosystem's balance sheet to EUR 3.1tm (ie the balance sheet level in mid-2012).
+The Council announced that it will buy EUR 60bn assets monthly (including the assets bought under the asset purchase programme launched in September).
+The programme should remain in place until September 2016 at least and should expand the eurosystem's balance sheet to EUR 3.1trn (i.e. the balance sheet level in mid-2012).
 According to the Council ample monetary expansion resulting from the broad-based asset purchase programme, should secure bringing CPI inflation back to the target.